How to set up a new employee's super

 What is SuperStream?

-SuperStream is designed to make superannuation contributions simple by introducing a new data standard for funds and employers to minimise the different types of data and payment methods employers had to go through to make contributions for their employees.
+SuperStream is a data standard for funds and employers designed to make super contributions simple.
+SuperStream minimises the different types of data and payment methods employers have to provide to make contributions for their employees.

-There are a variety of options available for employers to meet the SuperStream requirements from:
+There are several options available for employers to meet SuperStream requirements: